[Updated on July 17, 2023] It’s been over 2 years now and it is still working well. Tuff and durable phone. Back to the Moto G10 Power review!

 Moto G10 Power Fingerprint Sensor Test

-While most smartphone manufactures are replacing fingerprint scanners to face unlock, I appreciate Moto for not following this trend!
+While most smartphone manufacturers are replacing fingerprint scanners to face unlock, I appreciate Moto for not following this trend!
 Motorola has provided face unlock as an option, rather than replacing the fingerprint sensor!
 I use face unlock sometimes at home but not outside due to the current situation with the mask going on and all.

 If you’ll go with Aurora Grey then you will note that the fingerprint scanner tends to blend in the color.
 Last year Moto G9 had a silver ring along with the fingerprint scanner that made the scanner look big and stand out.
 This year, it is quite the opposite.